-Finding the Greatest Common Factor (GCF) of 81 and 45: A Comprehensive Guide
+Finding the Greatest Common Factor (GCF) of 81 and 45: A practical guide

 Finding the greatest common factor (GCF), also known as the greatest common divisor (GCD), of two numbers is a fundamental concept in mathematics with applications ranging from simplifying fractions to solving algebraic equations.
 This article will delve deep into the process of determining the GCF of 81 and 45, exploring multiple methods and explaining the underlying mathematical principles.
 We'll also address common questions and misconceptions, ensuring a thorough understanding of this important topic.